yaseenazzabi/8-puzzle/README.txt

 This program evaluates the reachable search state for any 8-puzzle.
+I strongly recommend that you do not run this program because it will take several hours to run.
+Instead, read the code by navigating to /Eclipse Source/AIMethods/src/ and reading the .java files in any ordinary text editor.

 An 8-puzzle looks as follows (S1):